Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Selenium/Selenium.md

 The test structure we use is not invented by us.
 We used the 'Page Object Model' with a fluent interface as reference design.
 The low-level logic is hidden in the page classes.
 In these classes we switch to the correct context, use css selectors and have the proper waits.
 ![PageMessageBox](PageMessageBox.png)

-This not only helps by keeping the tests itself readable, but also helps when we need to make a fix to any low-level logic.
+This structure helps with keeping the tests readable, but also helps when we need to fix any low-level logic.

 # Test Stability